 It is collected in later editions of Barrack-Room Ballads, and in:

 The poem is a high-flown paean of praise to the makers and creators and brave fighters who have built the world of men, the Strong Men, the heroes.
-In the final verses Kipling is speaking directly of the qualities of his great friend and collaborator Wolcott Balestier, who had died the previous December, and for whom this is his tribute.
+In the final verses Kipling is speaking directly of the qualities of his great friend and collaborator Wolcott Balestier, who had died the previous December, only weeks before, and for whom this is his tribute.